emicantarutti/amazonCucumberProject/README.md

 # Test Suite

 This test is written in Java using 'Cucumber' as a testing framework.
-The test suite contains only 1 (one) Test case that opens the Amazon main page, browse through the digital cameras, and adds 8 (eight) items of the fifth element within the best seller ones.
+The test suite contains only 1 (one) Test case that opens the Amazon main page, browses through the digital cameras, and adds 8 (eight) items of the fifth element within the best seller ones.

 ### Cucumber & Selenium